7 Min Read

-There is also often a general disdain for a person who engages in a relationship with married person.
-They are viewed as a homewrecker and with low moral standards.
+They’re viewed as a homewrecker and with low moral standards.
 It’s a poor choice no matter how you slice it.
-And a choice likely made for the wrong reasons, like the appeal of someone who isn’t really available because it allows someone to avoid a true commitment and the responsibility of loving someone fully.
+And a choice likely made for the wrong reasons, like the appeal of someone who isn’t really available partly because it allows someone to avoid a true commitment and the responsibility of loving someone fully.

 Trust And Affairs – A Relationship Based On An Oxymoron

-If you are trying to establish a healthy relationship on the back of demonstrated broken trust, it will be an uphill battle.
+If you’re trying to establish a healthy relationship on the back of demonstrated broken trust, it will be an uphill battle.
 There will always be the nagging worry that it could happen again.

-If, however, you are certain that your situation is different you need to have your eyes wide open for these issues.
-You will also need to make concerted efforts to maintain strong communication and be prepared and open to seeing a couples counselor when needed.
-The obstacles facing a couple trying to make a relationship from an affair last will almost certainly need professional support at some point.
+You’ll also need to make concerted efforts to maintain strong communication and be prepared and open to seeing a couples counselor when needed.
+The obstacles facing a couple trying to make a relationship from an affair last will almost certainly need professional guidance at some point.

 Dr. Kurt works with couples daily who have been impacted by affairs.
 He had this to say when asked if relationships from an affair can last,

-Conversely, if you are having an affair and considering whether to make the kind of life changes needed to make it a permanent relationship, it would be wise to press the pause button first.
+Conversely, if you’re having an affair and considering whether to make the kind of life changes needed to make it a permanent relationship, it would be wise to press the pause button first.

 Looking for More?
 Check Out These Articles

-- Things Have Been So Hard, I Think My Marriage May Be Ending
+- Things Have Been So Hard, I Think My Marriage May Be Over

 - My Wife Uses Sex As Leverage - Withholding It Is Wrong, Right?